Atmois/linuxtools/README.md

 # linuxtools

-General Linux Tools for easier mangement of your system via a GUI
+General Linux tools for easier mangement of your system via a GUI